 Rendering translucency, reflection and texture in still life is what makes me smile!
 Ordinary, everyday objects seem to have stories to tell and there are beautiful moments of unexpected color and reflection to discover.
 Still life offers a great variety of subjects, surfaces and luminosity.
 So many objects to paint!
 Endless combinations of color and texture!

+Welcome!
 Click here to sign up for my mostly weekly newsletter with notes from the studio about recent still life oil paintings,artful inspiration & other artistic endeavors.
 (Unsubscribe is also easy.)